brantwynn/dfslides/README.md

-Demo Framework: How we pich Drupal to potential clients
+Demo Framework
 ========================

-- Presentation built using impress.js
+How we pitch Drupal to potential clients